ASYNC-Security/async-security.github.io/sincon-2025-adcs-relay.md

 ESC8 is a misconfiguration that is extremely common in many environments, and it boils down to allowing enrollment of certificates through the web endpoint of the Certificate Authority (i.e. `http://palace-dc.jess.kingdom/certsrv`).
 The attack occurs when an attacker is able to "coerce" authentication from a machine, or user and relay their credentials to the web endpoint and obtain either a `User` or `Machine` certificate.

+It is also worth nothing that both the default `User` and `Machine` templates are configured with `Client Authentication (OID 1.3.6.1.5.5.7.3.2)` and enabled, which allows any domain user to enroll for and use the certificate for authentication.
+The same technique can be used to request for another certificate template, including custom templates.

+However, authentication is only supported by some EKUs (i.e. `Client Authentication`, `PKINIT Client Authentication`, `Smart Card Logon`, etc.).

 ![](./assets/img/sincon/ESC8.png)

 Unlike protocols such as `SMB` and `LDAP` that support signing, the `HTTP` protocol does *not* have support for signing `NTLM` authentication so the attacker can relay any NTLM authentication to the `HTTP` web endpoint.
 As such, this attack is possible regardless of the signing configuration of the domain.